-- i.
+- 1. For the purposes of FPPR s.12(3), as a Strategy, to address the retention of trees in a riparian management zone, each Holder will: - a.
+Ensure that prior to harvesting, retention levels within RMZs are determined by a qualified professional through a riparian assessment that considers: - i.
 All the factors listed in Schedule 1, s.2 of the FPPR; and - ii.
 Potential site-specific safety and operational issues; - b.
-Design cutblocks and roads in a manner that is consistent with the retention levels as determined by the qualified professional as described in s.1.a; and - c.
+Design cutblocks and roads in a manner that is consistent with the retention levels as determined by the qualified professional as described in s.1.a; - c.
+Minimize new coarse woody debris and sediment inputs into streams to the extent practicable; and - d.
 Plan and conduct Primary Forest Activities consistent with the assessment and design in this Strategy.